Effective: February 18, 2021

 Rukkaz may collect, use, store and disclose the following types of Prospect data:

 - Prospect Information.
 This is limited information about the Prospect consisting of: first name, email, online handle, and url.
 We process this data when a Prospect registers their interest in becoming a Creator on the website www.rukkaz.com.
+For Prospects under the age of digital consent, without parental consent, we collect only a Parent’s email address and a url.

 How do we process Prospect- specific data?